Offside (ice hockey): History

 In the sport's earliest history, hockey was played similar to rugby, in which forward passing is not allowed.
 Also, hockey's offside infraction was influenced by the offside penalty from soccer.
 A legal pass could be made only to a teammate who is in an "onside" position behind the puck, thus forcing players to skate with the puck to move it forward.
 Therefore, a player cannot simply "stake out" in the offensive zone, receive a pass from a teammate in the neutral or defensive zones, then skate in and try to score on the opponent's goal.

 In the event of an offside pass, the play was stopped and a faceoff conducted from the point of the infraction, regardless of where it occurred.
 The first significant relaxation of this rule occurred in 1905, when the Ontario Hockey Association began to allow defensive players to play the puck within three feet of their goal if the puck rebounded off the goaltender.
 In some cases, a black line was painted onto the ice surface at that three foot mark, which served as an early precursor to the modern blue lines.

 Forward passing within the neutral and defensive zones was first allowed in the NHL in 1927, but after a season of extremely low scoring in 1928–29, the league first allowed forward passing in all zones.
 The result was immediate and dramatic as the number of goals scored per game more than doubled immediately.
 Under the NHL's new rule, there were no restrictions placed on where a player could be relative to the puck, resulting in players standing deep in their offensive zone while waiting for teammates to bring the puck forward.
 As a result, the NHL introduced the modern offside rule on December 16, 1929, effective six days later.

 The rink was divided into three zones by two blue lines as of the 1928–29 season, and the centre line did not yet exist.
 Teams were allowed a forward pass in any of the zones, but the puck must be carried over a blue line by a skater.
 Frank Boucher and Cecil Duncan introduced the centre red line in the 1943–44 season, in an effort to open up the game by reducing the number of offside infractions and create excitement with quicker counter-attacks.
-The change allowed the defending team to pass the puck to out of their own zone up to the red line, instead of being required to skate over the nearest blue line then pass the puck forward.
+The change allowed the defending team to pass the puck out of their own zone up to the red line, instead of being required to skate over the nearest blue line then pass the puck forward.

 In the late 2010s, there were many goals being reviewed, due to a new Offside review system.
 There were complaints about how it affected the flow of the game.
 It is ruled differently now, where a team may request a review after a goal is scored during a play that team considers to be offside.
 If is ruled not offside, the goal counts and the team requesting the review is assessed a minor penalty.